Affiliate links on Android Authority may earn us a commission. Learn more.

-For most users, the easiest and most practical method for installing Android 11 is to just wait for an OTA update, which we can confirm has already began rolling out for some users.
+For most users, the easiest and most practical method for installing Android 11 is to just wait for an OTA update, which we can confirm has already begun rolling out for some users.
 You can check for updates by going to Settings> System> System Update.
 Your phone will take you to a new window with a Check for update button.

 It’s probably better not to manually upgrade, but there are reasons you might want to wipe it all clean — such as if your phone was already having software issues, or you’ve just accumulated a lot of bloat using your phone and you want to start all over.
 If that sounds like you, keep reading for a guide on how to install Android 11.